 \section{Working with \spark}

-\spark basic abstraction is the Resilient Distributed Dataset (RDD) which represents a distributed collection of objects (\q{resilient} meaning that the system is fault-tolerant and guarantees to always returns the data).
-Many functions and tutorials are related to their usage.

-\textit{Dataframes} were then introduced within the \texttt{SQL} module \citep{SparkSQL:2015}.
+As we saw previously, \spark's basic abstraction is the RDD which represents a coarse-grained distributed collection of objects which allow in-memory fault-tolerant computations. \textit{Dataframes} were later introduced in 2015 within the \texttt{SQL} module \citep{SparkSQL:2015}.
 They add to the RDD the knowledge of its data structure which allows a higher level of optimization.
-Although one can retrieve an RDD from a dataframe, you should always try to use the latter in your analyses, especially if you work in \py.
+Although one can retrieve an RDD from a dataframe, one should always try to use the latter in the analyses, especially for \py applications.
 Indeed the RDD performances are much worse in \py than in the native \sca language.
-This is not anymore the case when working with dataframes were similar performances are obtained in most cases as will be verified in \sect{sec:perf}:
+This is not any more the case when working with dataframes, for which similar performances are obtained in most cases as shown in \sect{sec:perf}.